-Note: \Atlantic goliath grouper is a protected grouper (i.e., ACL is set at zero) and benchmarks do not reflect appropriate stock dynamics.
+Note: Atlantic goliath grouper is a protected grouper (i.e., ACL is set at zero) and benchmarks do not reflect appropriate stock dynamics.
 Species status based on the NOAA Quarter 4 2020 FSSI report.
-The most recent stock assessment is provided for reference, and the stock status determination may reflect more current information than reported in the latest stock assessment. †The greater amberjack assessment (SEDAR 70) which determined the stock was overfished and undergoing overfishing was accepted by the SSC in January 2021.
-However, the Quarter 4 2020 Fish Stock Sustainability Index report does not include this update for greater amberjack.
+The most recent stock assessment is provided for reference, and the stock status determination may reflect more current information than reported in the latest stock assessment.